 VASC Educators deliver hands-on STEM programming to all 4th-grade students at STEM 360 schools while co-teaching with the students’ formal educators.
 All programs provided by VASC are based on national Common Core standards and Virginia’s Standards of Learning (SOL) guidelines.
-Level 1 schools receive 4 educational outreach programs, level 2 schools received 2 educational outreach program, and level 3 students receive 1 educational outreach programs.
+Level 1 schools receive 4 educational outreach programs, level 2 schools received 2 educational outreach programs, and level 3 students receive 1 educational outreach program.

 STEM 360 Information Nights